tee-lab/PyDaddy/docs/source/usage.rst

 ::

-    pydaddy <file-name> --column_format 'x y t'
+    pydaddy <file-name> --column_format xyt

 Replace :code:`<file-name>` with the name of the CSV file containing the data to be analyzed.
 The CSV file should contain the one or two data columns and one optional time-stamp column.
-The columns could be in any order; and the column order can be speficied using the --column_format option.
-If time-stamp column is not present, the sampling interval can be provided using the '-t' option.
+The columns could be in any order; and the column order can be speficied using the :code:`--column_format` option as shown above.
+(For example, if the time-stamp column comes first followed by the x and y columns, the column format should be :code:`txy`.)
+If time-stamp column is not present, the sampling interval can be provided using the :code:`-t` option.

-For more details about other options and flag, use
+For more details about other options and flags, use

 ::